benboit/sw6-docker/README.md

 # Shopware 6 Docker-Setup

 ## About
-This is an alternative docker-setup to the setup provided by shopware.
+This is an alternative docker-setup for the setup provided by shopware.
 This is a work-in-progress: expect bugs and things not working

 ## Vision